George Fox: Religious Society of Friends

 In 1647 Fox began to preach publicly: in market-places, fields, appointed meetings of various kinds or even sometimes in "steeple-houses" (churches) after the service.
 Fox said in his journal ‘and as I was walking by the steeplehouse side, in the town of Mansfield the Lord said unto me, that which people do trample upon must be thy food.
 And as the Lord spoke he opened it to me how that people and professors did trample upon the life, even the life of Christ was trampled upon…’ Mansfield in Nottinghamshire was a town to which George Fox lived.
 The steeplehouse in Mansfield was the church of St Peter and St Paul.

 His powerful preaching began to attract a small following.
 It is not clear at what point the Society of Friends was formed, but there was certainly a group of people who often travelled together.
 At first, they called themselves "Children of the Light" or "Friends of the Truth", and later simply "Friends".
 Fox seems initially to have had no desire to found a sect, but only to proclaim what he saw as the pure and genuine principles of Christianity in their original simplicity, though he afterward showed great prowess as a religious organiser in the structure he gave to the new society.

 There were a great many rival Christian denominations holding very diverse opinions in that period; the atmosphere of dispute and confusion gave Fox an opportunity to put forward his own beliefs through his personal sermons.
 Fox's preaching was grounded in scripture but was mainly effective because of the intense personal experience he was able to project.
-He was scathing about immorality, deceit and the exacting of tithes and urged his listeners to lead lives without sin, avoiding the Ranter's antinomian view that a believer becomes automatically sinless.
+He was scathing about immorality, deceit and the exacting of tithes and urged his listeners to lead lives without sin, avoiding the Ranters' antinomian view that a believer becomes automatically sinless.
 By 1651 he had gathered other talented preachers around him and continued to roam the country despite a harsh reception from some listeners, who would whip and beat them to drive them away.
 As his reputation spread, his words were not welcomed by all.
 As an uncompromising preacher, he hurled disputation and contradiction to the faces of his opponents.
 The worship of Friends in the form of silent waiting punctuated by individuals speaking as the Spirit moved them seems to have been well-established by this time, though it is not recorded how this came to be; Richard Bauman asserts that "speaking was an important feature of the meeting for worship from the earliest days of Quakerism."